rjean007/PreferenceRules-ASP/README.md

 We describe here how to use the implementation of the algorithms presented the KR 2025 paper available on [arXiv](https://arxiv.org/abs/2508.07742).

+The datasets used in the experiments are available here https://zenodo.org/records/17595953.

 ## Description

 The implementation is divided into differents parts as follows: